 A minimalist kitchen is clutter-free.
 There may be some open shelves displaying some items and an appliance or two on the countertop, but, generally, the counter is kept free of stuff.
 That makes hidden storage particularly useful when you’re trying to keep a clutter-free look to your kitchen.
 It’s also one of the minimalist interior design ideas you can incorporate into the rest of your custom home.

 Sleek cabinets and shelves look great and keep things stored out of sight and off the counter.
 If you include a kitchen island, this can also be a great place to store larger items or items you don’t need to use as often.
+A waterfall island is one of the types of kitchen islands that is popular in minimalist kitchen designs.
 A small pantry behind a sliding door can also provide some more hidden storage for canned goods, dry goods, and other non-perishables.

 2. Integrated Features

 Minimalist kitchens are known for their sleek, clean lines and modern look.
 Integrating features so that they appear built-in or in a way that makes them multifunctional is minimalism at its best.

 Appliances that are built-in or fit so well in their space that they look built-in can give your kitchen a seamless look.
 Integrating seating into a kitchen island makes the space multifunctional and also reduces the need, in some cases, for additional tables or seating in other areas.

 Minimalist kitchens often feature a neutral color palette.
 If there are bright colors, they are usually done as an accent.
 White-on-white kitchens, black and white kitchens, black kitchens, combinations with gray, and more are all popular options for minimalist kitchens to give them a sleek, clean, and simple look and feel.
 Although neutral colors are more popular, you can still create a minimalist kitchen with a colorful palette